nicktodd/spring-course/docs/jpa.md

 1. Click the `File` menu, and then click `New Project`.

-2. At the `New Project` dialog, select `Maven` and then for the Project SDK, select a JDK 8.
+2. At the `New Project` dialog, select `Maven` and then for the Project SDK, select a JDK 21.
-If no JDK 8 is available, select the option to download a JDK, and then select the JDK type of `AdoptOpenJDK`, and then select JDK 1.8.x.
+If no JDK is available, select the option to download a JDK, and then select the JDK type to be Microsoft OpenJDK21.

-3. Once the JDK is selected, click `Next`.
+1. Once the JDK is selected, click `Next`.

-4. At the `New Project` dialog, enter the project name of `BasicHibernate`.
+2. At the `New Project` dialog, enter the project name of `BasicHibernate`.

-5. Choose a suitable location for your project.
+3. Choose a suitable location for your project.
 It doesn't particularly matter where you put it.

-6. Expand the `Artifact Coordinates` section and enter the following:
+4. Expand the `Artifact Coordinates` section and enter the following:

 `Group ID`: com.conygre.training